elchemista/vettore/README.md

   Returns a new DB resource (wrapped in `ResourceArc`).

 - `create_collection/4`
-  Creates a new collection in the database with a specified name, vector dimension, and distance metric (e.g., `"euclidean"`).
+  Creates a new collection in the database with a specified name, vector dimension, and distance metric (e.g., `"euclidean"`, `"cosine"`, `"dot"`).

 - `delete_collection/2`
   Deletes a collection by its name.